TosbackCgusBridge-Bot/CGUs-versions/Pg/Privacy Policy.md

 *   the categories of third parties with whom we shared the personal information. and
 *   the categories of personal information about you that we sold or disclosed for a business purpose, and the categories of third parties to whom we sold or disclosed that information for a business purpose.

-In addition, you have the right to request that we delete certain personal information we have collected from you.
-To submit a request for general disclosure **contact us here** , to access all the information we have about you **contact us here** or to ask to delete your data as described above you can **contact us here** or call us at **(877) 701-0404** in any case.
+In addition, you have the right to request that we delete certain personal information we have collected from you, submit a request for general disclosure or access all the information we have about you.
+To submit these requests, please contact us here or call us at (877) 701-0404 in any case.
 To help protect your privacy and maintain security, we take steps to verify your identity before granting you access to your personal information or considering your deletion request.
 Upon receipt of your request, we will send you a verification form by email or postal mail.
 To complete your request, please respond to the verification form when you receive it.
 To verify your identity, we may require you to provide any of the following information: Name, email address, postal address, or date of birth.
 In addition, if you ask us to provide you with specific pieces of personal information, we will require you to sign a declaration under penalty of perjury that you are the consumer whose personal information is the subject of the request.

 Please understand that P&G cannot delete personal information in those situations where our retention is required for our own internal business purposes or otherwise permitted by the CCPA (such as fraud prevention or legal compliance).
 In these situations, we will retain your information in accordance with our records retention program and securely delete it at the end of the retention period.

 Finally, you also have the right to opt out of the sale of your personal information.
-To exercise that right, please complete the process by **contacting us here** or call us at **(877) 701-0404**.
+To exercise that right, please access our “Do Not Sale” center at the bottom of our webpages and contact us here or call us at (877) 701-0404.

 For more information about how we have shared your information with third parties such that it constitutes a “sale” under CCPA during the 12-month period prior to the date this privacy policy was last updated, please see the below chart.
 We do not knowingly sell personal information of minors under 16 years of age.